coretrix/hitrix/README.md

 ```

-After that you can make GET request to http://localhost:9999/dev/create-admin/
+After that you can make GET request to http://localhost:9999/dev/create-admin/?Username=contact@coretrix.com&Password=coretrix
-This will crete default admin user with username `contact@coretrix.com` with password `coretrix`
+This will generate sql query that should be executed into your database to create new user for dev panel

 ### Defining DI services
 #### We have two types of DI services - Global and Request services
 Global services are singletons created once for the whole application